benkiel/dotfiles/README.md

 My dotfiles for setting up a new machine.

-Currently there is one folder, [initial_setup](https://github.com/benkiel/dotfiles/tree/master/initial_setup), with two files.
+For setting up a machine, there is [initial_setup](https://github.com/benkiel/dotfiles/tree/master/initial_setup), with two files.

 * [.osx](https://github.com/benkiel/dotfiles/blob/master/initial_setup/.osx) is a basic setup for OSX defaults, edited from https://mths.be/osx
 * [.type_tools](https://github.com/benkiel/dotfiles/blob/master/initial_setup/.type_tools) downloads and installs the following code packages for working with type